-There are no other contingent liabilities in the associates, joint ventures and joint operations that the Group has interests in.
+There are no other contingent liabilities in the associates and joint ventures that the Group has interests in.

 Bank overdraft facilities are secured by cross guarantees for an unlimited amount between the Company, Mhlume Sugar Company Limited and Royal Swazi Distillers (Proprietary) Limited.